🇮🇳

 Charles Darwin once said that it is doubtful whether there are many other animals which have played so important a part in the history of the world as have these lowly organized creatures (Earthworms)."

-Finished learning about segmented worm ?
-Next, dive into our comprehensive study guide on [Phylum Arthropoda : The joint Appendages animals ) to complete your understanding of the Animal Kingdom."
+☑️ Finished learning about The Science of Segmented Worms ?
+Next, dive into our comprehensive study guide on [Phylum Arthropoda: Characteristics, Adaptations, and Classification (USA Grade 10 , NGSS) to complete your understanding of the Animal Kingdom."

 📝 Quick Review Quiz (USA Grade 10 Standard)